learn-co-curriculum/dsc-text-classification-lab/README.md

 In the cell below:

-* Create a list called `categories` that contains the 5 newsgroups classes listed above, as strings.
+* Create a list called `categories` that contains the five newsgroups classes listed above, as strings
 * Get the training set by calling `fetch_20newsgroups()` and passing in the following parameters:
     * `subset='train'`
     * `categories=categories`
-    * `remove=('headers', 'footers', 'quotes')`--this is so that the model can't overfit to metadata included in the articles that sometimes acts as a dead-giveaway as to what class the article belongs to.
+    * `remove=('headers', 'footers', 'quotes')` -- this is so that the model can't overfit to metadata included in the articles that sometimes acts as a dead-giveaway as to what class the article belongs to
 * Get the testing set as well by passing in the same parameters, with the exception of `subset='test`